aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/styleflag/_index.md

 ### getBottomBorder() {#getBottomBorder--}

+<b>@deprecated.</b> Please use the 'bottomBorder' property instead.
 Bottom border settings will be applied.

 ```javascript
 getBottomBorder() : boolean;